+Peak spectral efficiency

+The system shall support the peak spectral efficiency up to [TBD] bps/Hz with single antenna in a PD.

 Areal spectral efficiency

 The areal spectral efficiency means that the summation of link spectral efficiency in the certain dimension.
 The system shall maximize the areal spectral efficiency without sacrificing other requirements.